 - Student loan - A student loan is an unsecured loan that acts as financial assistance designed to help students pay for school-related costs such as books, tuition, supplies, etc. Many loans are offered to college students at a low-interest rate and interest payments may be deferred until the student finishes school.
 There are private as well as federal student loan programs.

 - Possible installment loan - A Possible loan is offered by Possible Finance and is an unsecured installment loan normally up to $500 depending on the state.
 Repayment is split into 4 payments over several months, allowing you to catch your breath rather than get hit w/ a one-time repayment like a traditional payday loan or paycheck advance.
-Possible reports to all three major credit bureaus so you can build positive credit history with on-time repayments.
+Possible reports to two major credit bureaus so you can build positive credit history with on-time repayments.

 - Credit card - A credit card is an unsecured line of credit where you can borrow money from a bank to purchase products and services.
 There is no interest due if you repay the money you borrow within the grace period, usually 25-30 days.
 If you don’t pay it back during that time of period, you owe the bank interest calculated in the form of an annual percentage rate (APR).